StudioRotate/rotate-interview/README.md

 Before you start ensure you read the recommended git process for committing and submitting your work.

-All required assets (fonts, images, svgs) are included and the associated design files can be downloaded [here](https://www.dropbox.com/s/c39ly5ac3r4g74y/rotate_interview_v1.sketch?dl=0)
+All required assets (fonts, images, svgs) are included and the associated design files can be found [here](https://www.dropbox.com/s/c39ly5ac3r4g74y/rotate_interview_v1.sketch?dl=0)

 ## Setup